 A wonderful basil gluten free pesto sauce with a twist.
 Use blanched almonds instead of pine nuts.
 The taste is incredible!

-- 1 bunch fresh basil leaves (about 6 cups) or 1/2 tube basil paste (found in your grocer's produce isle)
+- 1 bunch fresh basil leaves (about 6 cups, not packed) or 1/2 tube basil paste (found in your grocer's produce isle)

 - 1/2 teaspoon fresh or dried cilantro, minced

 - 1/2 teaspoon fresh or dried parsley, minced

 - 1/2 cup soaked, slivered blanched (no skin) almonds

 - 10 large garlic cloves, crushed, minced or grated

 - 3/4 cup grated Romano-Parmesan or Parmigiano Reggiano cheese (Kraft is gluten-free) or pecorino Romano